 - You have to pay for seller disclosures, for sale signs, and lock boxes separately.

 1 (800) 690-5802

-In Michigan, you'll also find some smaller flat-fee MLS companies that specialize in particular cities.
-These uber-local companies are more likely to offer flexible service packages and to bring more area expertise than the big guys.
+In Michigan, you'll also find some smaller flat fee MLS companies that specialize in particular cities.
+These uber-local companies are more likely to offer flexible flat fee listing packages and bring more area expertise than the big guys.

 These predatory practices could cost you thousands of dollars when you expect to pay only a few hundred.

 Always make sure to read the fine print for any service.
 Look out for "closing fees" or "admin fees" that you'll owe the broker in addition to an upfront flat fee.

 Further, some flat fee listing companies offer à la carte services like photography, paperwork help, and signage.
 These services can reduce some of your DIY work, but watch out.
 These add-ons can add up!

 At a certain point, you may be better off finding a full-service agent who charges a clear and upfront discounted rate.